 - goods are covered by an exclusive trading agreement;

 - benefits of the suspension are unlikely to be passed on to the EU.

 How Do I Apply?

-Applications forms for either a tariff suspension request or a tariff quota request can be downloaded here.
+Application form for either a tariff suspension request or a tariff quota request

 There is no facility for online applications because the forms (with supporting documents) must be submitted in hard copy with original signatures.

 Applications are examined by the Department of Jobs, Enterprise and Innovation in conjunction with the Office of the Revenue Commissioners (for advice on the classification of products) and the State Laboratory (for technical advice).
-Applications must be submitted to the Commission by the specified deadlines-the 15th March and 15th September of each year (COM 363/17 refers).
+Applications must be submitted to the Commission by the specified deadlines-15 March and 15 September of each year (COM 363/17 refers).
 These deadlines are absolute.

 Irish industry is also notified with the complete list of all new requests to enable Irish companies to object to/ support any proposals.
 An objection to an application can be made on the basis that the product/component/raw material is actually available in the EU or Turkey.
 It is then up to the company that requested the suspension/quota to contact the objecting party to ascertain if this is the case.

 What happens next?

 All applications submitted by the Member States are checked by the Commission and, if eligible, uploaded to Circabc, which is a shared workspace for members of the Economic Tariff Questions Group (ETQG)).
 The ETQG is composed of the European Commission and representatives of all Member States.
 Ireland is represented at the Group by an official from the Department of Jobs, Enterprise and Innovation.
 Member States may post comments, amendments, and answer queries from the Commission/ other Member States on this workspace.